 Safe Use of Benzodiazepines

-Because of the high risk for abuse and addiction, benzodiazepines are not usually recommended for long-term or regular use.
-These medications can be helpful in reducing acute anxiety (like occasional panic attacks or fear of flying or dentistry) but become ineffective in treating chronic anxiety.
+Because of the high risk of abuse and addiction, benzodiazepines are not usually recommended for long-term or regular use.
+They are effective drugs for the short-term treatment of generalized anxiety disorder, panic disorder, and insomnia, but their long-term use carries a risk of physical dependence and addiction.
+These medications can be helpful in reducing acute anxiety (for example, occasional panic attacks, fear of flying, or dentistry procedures) but they are not recommended for long-term treatment of chronic anxiety.

 Prevention of Benzodiazepine Addiction